The Wanderer (TV series): Home media availability

-ITV Studios Home Entertainment, owners of the copyright to The Wanderer, was not known to have released it on home media in any format as of the beginning of August 2014.
+ITV Studios Home Entertainment, owners of the copyright to The Wanderer, were not known to have released it on home media in any format as of the beginning of August 2014.

+Reception

-ReceptionTV Zone magazine, surveying the ratings for TV shows aired on Sky One, noted that The Wanderer's debut episode was watched by 0.46 million UK viewers.
+TV Zone magazine, surveying the ratings for TV shows aired on Sky One, noted that The Wanderer's debut episode was watched by 0.46 million UK viewers.
 Subsequently, the show's episodes had lower ratings, gaining fewer viewers than Sky One's showings of Star Trek: The Next Generation and Highlander: The Series.
 The magazine concluded "Unless it [The Wanderer] performs well in other territories, a long life is not expected".
 According to TV historian Milly Buonanno, The Wanderer was "an absolute failure according to audience ratings".
 Unhappy with the show's performance, ZDF ceased showing The Wanderer after the third episode.